-The model configuration screen in Charon Manager allows to automatically start the emulated system when the host system starts, as shown below.
+The model configuration screen in Charon Manager allows to automatically start the emulated system when the host system starts (optionally with a delay), as shown below.

 1 The guest operating system must be shut down cleanly or be suspended before stopping the emulator when the host system is shut down.
 Failing to do so may cause corruption of the guest operating system.